raizudesuyo/raizuuu-s-random-writings/src/posts/on-becoming-a-youtuber.md

 ## Problems

 But what happens when you put a very awkward guy in front of a camera.
 He'll be more awkward and he'll say a lot of uuuuuhhhh and ummmm.
-Which totally sucks (I think, I mean, I'm talking about myself).
+Which totally sucks (When I'm talking about myself).
 But when I watch PewDiePie's first videos, MrBeast first videos, and Atty Libayan's first videos, it always start very awkward.
 Maybe I should make my youtube debut and make one video a month about something.
 Maybe I should start with my crypto research and not plan too much ahead.
 I believe I should at least try, yeah?